Zamiell/isaac-faq/README.md

 ## What is the ID of [the sound that I care about]?

-Simply use [this mod](misc/sounds-display.lua), which will tell you what the ID of any currently playing sound effect is.
+Use [this mod](misc/sounds-display.lua), which will tell you what the ID of any currently playing sound effect is.

 <br>